-Certainty of evidence The Harms Expert Subcommittee found that overall confounding was an issue across the studies included in the AHRQ review 19 as primary studies looking at harms of exposure to pharmacological agents during pregnancy are most likely to be observational studies (case- control studies, pregnancy registry studies, observational cohort studies, and secondary analyses of administrative databases).
-The AHRQ review 2 found insufficient evidence for overall estimation of risk for all outcomes.
+gg PP 2017 recommendation: Use caution when prescribing any antipsychotic to pregnant women, particularly for women with a propensity for weight gain and metabolic syndrome. (on advice of Prof Megan Galbally) Revised recommendation: Use caution when prescribing metabolic-inducing antipsychotics to pregnant women, due to the increased risk of gestational diabetes.
+12 EBR 2017 recommendation: Do not prescribe sodium valproate to women of childbearing age.
+Revised recommendation: Do not prescribe sodium valproate to pregnant women.
+Strong xxxiii CBR 2017 recommendation: If anticonvulsants are prescribed to a woman who is breastfeeding, arrange close monitoring of the infant and specialist neonatologist consultation where possible.
+Revised recommendation: If prescribing lamotrigine to a woman who is breastfeeding, arrange close monitoring of the infant and specialist neonatologist consultation where possible.
+EVIDENC E-TO-DECIS SION-CRITERIA Benefits and harms The Harms Expert Subcommittee considered the information presented in Technical Report Part D for anticonvulsant medications.
+The AHRQ review 21 found insufficient evidence for overall estimation of risk of anticonvulsant medication use for all outcomes by pregnant or postnatal women, or women who are breastfeeding.
+Certainty of evidence The Harms Expert Subcommittee found that overall confounding was an issue across the studies included in the AHRQ review 22 as primary studies looking at harms of exposure to pharmacological agents during pregnancy are most likely to be observational studies (case-control studies, pregnancy registry studies, observational cohort studies, and secondary analyses of administrative databases).
+The AHRQ review 23 found insufficient evidence for overall estimation of risk for all outcomes.
 Preferences and values, Resources, Equity, Acceptability and Feasibility We did not systematically collect evidence regarding patients' preferences and values, resources, equity, acceptability, and feasibility of using anticonvulsant medications by pregnant or postnatal women, or women who are breastfeeding.
 The Harms Expert Subcommittee did not raise any concerns regarding patients' preferences and values, resources, equity, acceptability, and feasibility of using anticonvulsant medication in pregnant or postnatal women, or women who are breastfeeding.
-Rationale for recommendation In editing the recommendations on the use of anticonvulsant medications by pregnant or postnatal women, or women who are breastfeeding the Harms Expert Subcommittee members agreed that: • The evidence-based recommendation on sodium valproate should refer to pregnant women rather than women of childbearing age and that reference to recommendations on ensuring effective contraception need to be included. • The harms associated with anticonvulsants when breastfeeding are variable and the consensus-based recommendation should reflect this.
-Implications fro practice This supports the need for education and training for health professionals about the danger of use of sodium valproate among women of childbearing age and provision of clear information to women.
+Rationale for recommendation In editing the recommendations on the use of antipsychotics by pregnant, postnatal, or breastfeeding women, the Harms Expert Subcommittee members agreed that: Consensus-based recommendations xxiii and xxiv should be revised to specify metabolic-inducing antipsychotics and reflect the associated increased risk of gestational diabetes.
+The consensus-based recommendation on clozapine use in pregnancy should be revised to reflect that it may be used in unique circumstances (where other treatments have failed) and that specialist psychiatric input is required.
+Implication practice ns for This supports the need for education and training for health professionals about the danger of use of sodium valproate among women of childbearing age and provision of clear information to women.

-Abbreviations: AHRQ, Agency for Healthcare Research and Quality; CBR, consensus-based recommendation; EBR, evidence-based recommendation; GRADE, Grading of Recommendations, Assessment, Development and Evaluation.
+AHRQ, Agency for Healthcare Research and Quality; CBR, consensus-based recommendation; EBR, evidence-based recommendation; GRADE, Grading of Recommendations, Assessment, Development and Evaluation.